Antelope Canyon weather can vary throughout the year; thick snows conceal the winter ground and scorching desert heat saddles the summer air.

 These monsoon rains can sometimes last all day.

-During this season, the best bet is to book an Antelope Canyon tour in the morning; the later in the day you book, the higher the chance that your tour will be canceled due to rain.
+During this season, the best bet is to book an Antelope Canyon tour in the morning; the later in the day you book, the higher the chance that your tour will be canceled because of rain.

 Snow at Antelope Canyon